dimagi/commcare-hq/corehq/motech/openmrs/README.md

 The `PatientFinder.find_patients()` method must be implemented by subclasses.
 It returns a list of zero, one, or many patients.
-If it returns one patient, the OpenmrsRepeater.find_patient() will accept that patient as a true match.
+If it returns one patient, the OpenmrsRepeater.find_or_create_patient() will accept that patient as a true match.

 **NOTE**: The consequences of a false positive (a Type II error) are
 severe: A real patient will have their valid values overwritten by those